miladrahimi/singet/README.md

 # SingleFetch

 A simple web proxy that can fetch (or stream) a single URL.
-It is written in Go language.
+It is written in Go programming language.

 ## How to use